 Weight – 29 ounces

-At a glance and in hand the Taurus Judge is an awkward looking and feeling gun.
-The chambers are nearly as long as the barrel.
-This creates a clumsy-looking weapon.
-It’s heavy of course, which is a good thing when it comes to absorbing shotshell and 45 Colt recoil.
+At a glance and in hand, the Taurus Judge looks and feels awkward.
+The chambers are nearly as long as the barrel, creating a clumsy-looking weapon.
+It’s heavy of course, which is good when it comes to absorbing shotshell and 45 Colt recoil.
 It does hold a mere five rounds, so make sure you choose them well.
 The Judge uses what Taurus calls a compact frame interestingly enough.
 The three-inch barrel has a 1:12 twist which creates an interesting pattern with shot.

 The Taurus Judge isn’t very feature-filled.
-Its a revolver so they are light on the features department.
+It’s a revolver, so they are light on the features department.
 The gun has a fiber optic front sight that’s bright red and very simple.
 It’s quick and easy to see and perfectly suitable for close-range shooting.
-The rear sight is the simple U shaped notch in front of the hammer.
-That’s a bit lame.
-It’s acceptable for a J Frame, but a big gun like this could benefit from full-sized rear sights.
+The rear sight is the simple U-shaped notch in front of the hammer.
+That’s acceptable for a J Frame, but a big gun like this could benefit from full-sized rear sights.

 The gun comes with Taurus Ribber grips designed to aid with recoil, and they seem to do so.
 The gun features the same kind of internal locks all modern S&W guns come with.
 Beyond this its a simple revolver.
-Not a whole list of features for me to go over in detail.
+Not a whole list of features for me to go over in this Taurus Judge review.

 Fit and Finish

 The stainless matte steel certainly looks nice, and I have significant issues with the finish of the gun.
 It honestly appears to be very well done.
-The finish is reliable and dependable and has had no problems with the overall finish.
+The finish is reliable and dependable and has had no problems.
 What I do take issue with is the Judge logo.

-Compact frame means a small grip, and why this gun has a small grip, I’ll never know.
-The ribber grip is very comfortable, and great for recoil reduction but its too small for my hand.
-My hand feels like it’s going to slip off the grip when I’m firing it.
+A compact frame means a small grip, and why this gun has a small grip, I’ll never know.
+The ribber grip is very comfortable, and great for recoil reduction, but it’s too small for my hand.
+My hand feels like it’s going to slip off of the grip when I’m firing it.
 The ATI Scorpion grip is an aftermarket option that is 100 times better than the little ribber grip.

 On the Range

-The Taurus Judge is a fun gun to shoot.
-It has a bit of recoil with most 410 loads and 45 Colt loads which means it’s not a great pick for a beginner.
+Our Taurus Judge review sees this weapon as a fun gun to shoot.
+It has a bit of recoil with most 410 loads and 45 Colt loads, which means it’s not a great pick for a beginner.
 This makes it jump and kick just a bit, but not so much to be uncomfortable.
 It jumps enough to be fun and distinguishes itself from a 38 Special.
-I enjoy the recoil from this gun, and usually, like the challenge recoil presents.
+I enjoy the recoil from this gun, and usually, I like the challenge recoil presents.
 The gun can be a lot of fun with the right loads.
 Smashing clay pigeons sitting on the berm is a ton of fun, as is popping balloons and shooting those aforementioned Mentos and Diet Soda combos.

-Backing off to 15 or 20 yards and you are getting minute of bad guy accuracy.
+Backing off to 15 or 20 yards, you get minute of bad guy accuracy.
 The 2.5-inch cylinder creates a big gap between the cylinder and barrel.
 This affects accuracy quite a bit.
 On top of that, the sights are poor for precision shooting and even worse for distance.
 With buckshot and birdshot, the spread is immense.
 The buckshot pattern is wide and covers the chest of a silhouette target completely.
 The Winchester PDX rounds with the three disks are interesting and seem to work way better than standard buckshot.
 They tend to pattern much better than buckshot.